1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is it diagnosed?

-Dr. Chadha reviews your medical history, performs a gentle rectal exam, and orders imaging or endoscopy only if needed to rule out other issues.
+Dr. Chadha examines your medical history, does a mild rectal examination, and orders imaging or an endoscopy only in case it is necessary to exclude some other problem.

 What lifestyle changes help?